rozbb/draft-waict-transparency/waict-signalling.md

 To signal WAICT support, the [user agent client hint](https://wicg.github.io/ua-client-hints/) `Sec-CH-WAICT` is used whose value is a `sf-list` of `sf-integers`.
 Each integer represents a supported version of WAICT.
 This specification defines version `1`.
 If clients include a `Sec-CH-WAICT` header in their requests, the included version numbers MUST be supported by the client.

 Servers supporting WAICT SHOULD actively solicit client hints for WAICT by including `Sec-CH-WAICT` in their `Accept-CH` response header (See [Section 3.1 of RFC 8942](https://www.rfc-editor.org/rfc/rfc8942#section-3.1)).
-Servers MUST tolerate unknown integers in the `Sec-CH-WAICT` header.
+Servers MUST tolerate unknown integers in the `Sec-CH-WAICT` request header.

 For example, a client that supports versions 1 and 2 of WAICT might send: